gofiber/recipes/csrf-with-session/README.md

 ### Note on pre-sessions

-GoFiber's CSRF middleware will automatically create a session if one does not already exist.
+GoFiber's CSRF middleware will automatically create a session if one does not exist.
 That means that we always have pre-sessions when using the CSRF middleware.
-Because we have pre-sessions: in this example we demonstrate that a session variable `loggedIn` is set to `true` when the user logs in, as to distinguish between logged in and logged out users.
+In this example we set a session variable `loggedIn` to `true` when the user logs in, in order to distinguish between logged in and logged out users.

 ## Going further